MariaChemerys/Sandbox_Clone_iOS/README.md

 <h1 align="center">Sandbox Clone</h1>

 <h2>Description</h2>
-<b>Sandbox Clone</b> is an iOS app that was created as a clone of an existing app called Sandbox from AppStore for my self-educational purposes.
+<b>Sandbox Clone</b> is an iOS app that was created as a clone of an existing app called <a href="https://apps.apple.com/ua/app/sandbox-pixel-art-colouring/id1237405816">Sandbox</a> from AppStore for my self-educational purposes.
 The app contains a gallery of pictures that can be colored by numbers.
 This enjoyable task is a perfect activity for relaxation  and stress relief.
 It can provide the following <b>benefits</b>:<br>
 • The structured nature of coloring by numbers requires attention to detail and concentration.
 This can help <strong><em>improve users' focus and their ability to complete tasks with precision</em></strong>.<br>
 • For children and adults alike, coloring by numbers can help <strong><em>improve fine motor skills</em></strong>.